isdood/STARWEAVE/roadmap.md

 - [ ] Add monitoring and logging
 - [ ] Create deployment documentation

+### QOL
+- [ ] Add ability to switch between models on the fly without restarting the system from the web interface

 ## 🌟 Phase 5: Advanced Capabilities (Weeks 17-20)

 ### Advanced Learning